carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

-For client discoverability, the namespace should also be present as an annotation on the PackageRepository CRD under the `kapp-controller.carvel.dev/packaging-global-namespace`.
-Kapp controller's release yaml comes preconfigured with this annotation.
+For client discoverability, the namespace should also be present as an annotation on the PackageRepository CRD under the `packaging.carvel.dev/global-namespace`.
+Kapp controller's release YAML comes preconfigured with this annotation.

-If users would like to exclude the global packages from their namespace, the annotation `kapp-controller.carvel.dev/exclude-global-packages` can be added to the namespace.
+(upcoming) If users would like to exclude the global packages from their namespace, the annotation `packaging.carvel.dev/exclude-global-packages` can be added to the namespace.

 ## Versioning PackageInstalls